URDU (اُردُو) LANGUAGE CLASSES:

 The course fee includes all teaching materials.
 Individual notebooks for note taking are not provided.
 Students must bring their own notebooks and pens/pencils.

 COURSE MATERIALS: An “Introductory Urdu” text, written by Dr Todd Nachowitz, is included in the course fees.
-These are currently being distributed in class as handouts, but will comprise a completed textbook once the course is completed.
+These are currently being distributed in class as handouts or PDF files, but will comprise a completed textbook once the course is completed.
 Students should purchase a loose-leaf binder and a notebook for taking notes.

 INSTRUCTOR: Classes are taught by Dr Todd Nachowitz, who has been studying Hindi and Urdu since 1978, and has lived and worked in India and Pakistan during the 1980s and 1990s.
 Todd has studied Hindi under the tutelage of Dr Tej Bhatia of Syracuse University, (1978-1980) and Pandit Virendra Singh of Varanasi (1980-1988), and studied Urdu under the direction of Dr Muhammad Umar Memon at the University of Wisconsin, Ustad Qamar Jalil of Lahore, Pakistan, and with Urdu Calligrapher Ustad Shor Sahab (also of Lahore) since 1983.
 Todd has taught both Hindi and Urdu at Syracuse University in upstate New York, at the University of Wisconsin-Madison in the United States, as Director of the University of Wisconsin-Madison’s College Year in India Programme in Varanasi (1985-1988), and as Field Director of the University of California-Berkeley’s Berkley Urdu Language Programme in Pakistan (BULPIP) in Lahore in 1991-1992.